Aymmaann/LuneX/README.md

 - **Trending Page:** Highlights trending cryptocurrencies with:
   - A modal showing the price trend for the last 24 hours.
   - Dynamic investment advice based on current growth or fall rate (e.g., "Promising," "Be Cautious," "Risky to Invest").
-- **Upcoming Features:**
+- **FinBot: AI-Driven Financial Assistant (Gemini API):** Real-time cryptocurrency insights and personalized advice via conversational interaction.

+## Upcoming Features:
-  - **AI-Powered Volatility Alerts:** BigQuery analytics and vector AI to detect significant price changes in user-tracked cryptos.
+  - **AI-Powered Volatility Alerts:** BigQuery analytics and vertex AI to detect significant price changes in user-tracked cryptos.
   - **Multi-Cloud Integration:** Store user-selected cryptos in Firestore, analyze in BigQuery, and use AWS services for email notifications when significant price fluctuations occur.

 ## Cloud Services Used